 You can find out who accepts IELTS and check the score required by your organisation or institution.

 Preparing for your test is an important part of the process.
 We have developed a range of free resources to help you improve your English language skills, including the Information for Candidates booklet (PDF, 1,021KB), sample questions, and the Official IELTS Practice Materials.
-These include samples of past Reading, Listening, Writing and Speaking components, complete with sample answers and examiner comments.
+These include samples of past Listening, Reading, Writing and Speaking sections, complete with sample answers and examiner comments.

 Practice materials are also available for purchase from local test centres.